Dziemborowicz/Hourglass-New/FAQ.md

 - `1/1/2019` - count down until midnight January 1, 2019
 - `01/01/2019` - count down until midnight January 1, 2019

+> [!NOTE]
-Note that the order of the day, month and year depends on your system settings in some cases.
+> The order of the day, month and year depends on your system settings in some cases.

 **Until weekday** - To start a timer until a specified weekday, enter `Monday`, `Tuesday`, `Wednesday`, `Thursday`, `Friday`, `Saturday` or `Sunday`: